Responsible human resources policy

 Regularly reviewing the efficacy of, and continuously improving, our occupational safety management activities are also important.
 Aareal Bank Group successfully adopts this approach at its headquarters and German locations, and is regularly audited by external supervisory authorities.

-The occupational health and safety authority VBG Mainz recently confirmed our high standard of occupational safety and issued the Group with a certificate for "Arbeitsschutz mit System“ (systematic occupational safety).
+The occupational health and safety authority VBG Mainz confirmed our high standard of occupational safety and issued the Group with a certificate for "Arbeitsschutz mit System“ (systematic occupational safety) in 2016.